Introduction: TIG Welded Acoustical / Exponential Horns

 A water jet really helps here.
 I sandblasted my steel horn pieces after cutting them out.

 Step 3: Bend the Sheet Metal So It Bends AT LEAST As Much As the Horn (more Is OK)

 Using a slip roller, put AT LEAST as much curvature into the horn as the most-curved part of the horn.
 It is not necessary to make the thing fit any particular curvature prior to welding though.
 This seems counterintuitive to some people.
 You incrementally tack it together working up the seams, drawing the pieces together for each tack weld by hand.
 The curvature of the horn will naturally emerge if you simply make the facets join at the edges.
-The reason it needs to be bent more than the final curvature is that this will ensure that the loose (untacked) ends of the horn don't get in the way, ie., they are all free of the interior as we work upwards.
-If they were not bent at least this much, you would have problems with the loose ends of the horn becoming trapped inside by the other facets as you weld.
+The reason it needs to be initially bent more than the final curvature is that this will ensure that the loose (untacked) ends of the horn don't get trapped inside the horn as it is drawn together.

 Step 4: Tack the Widest Corner Points Together

 Step 5: Work Around the Seams, Tacking an Inch or Two Higher Than the Last Tack, in a Helical Pattern